How Enzymes Function Effect Of Concentration

 Lineweaver-Burk Plot

 The Lineweaver-Burk plot, also known as the double reciprocal plot, is a graphical representation of the Michaelis-Menten equation.
-It plots the reciprocal of the reaction rate (1/V) against the reciprocal of the substrate concentration (1/[S]).
+In real terms, it plots the reciprocal of the reaction rate (1/V) against the reciprocal of the substrate concentration (1/[S]).
 This plot yields a straight line with a slope of Km/ Vmax and intercepts at -1/Km (x-intercept) and 1/Vmax (y-intercept).
 The Lineweaver-Burk plot is useful for determining Km and Vmax values and for analyzing the effects of inhibitors on enzyme activity.

 Effect of Enzyme Concentration

 The concentration of enzyme directly influences the reaction rate.
 According to the Michaelis-Menten equation, Vmax is directly proportional to the enzyme concentration.
-Therefore, if the enzyme concentration is doubled, Vmax will also double, assuming that the substrate concentration is not limiting.
+That's why, if the enzyme concentration is doubled, Vmax will also double, assuming that the substrate concentration is not limiting.

 Practical Implications